telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/cygnus_agent_conf.md

 ##<a name="section1"></a>Introduction
 Any Cygnus agent is configured through two different files:

-* A `cygnus_instance_<id>.conf` file addressing all those non Flume parameters, such as the Flume agent name, the specific log file for this instance, the administration port, etc. This configuration file is not necessary if Cygnus is run as a standlalone application (see later), but it is mandatory if run as a service (see later).
+* A `cygnus_instance_<id>.conf` file addressing all those non Flume parameters, such as the Flume agent name, the specific log file for this instance, the administration port, etc. This configuration file is not necessary if Cygnus is run as a standalone application (see later), but it is mandatory if run as a service (see later).
-* An `agent_<id>.conf` file addressing all those Flume parameters, i.e. how to configure the different sources, channels, sinks, etc. that compose the Flume agent behind the Cygnus instance. always mandatory.
+* An `agent_<id>.conf` file addressing all those Flume parameters, i.e. how to configure the different sources, channels, sinks, etc. that compose the Flume agent behind the Cygnus instance.
+It is always mandatory.

 Please observe there may exist several Cygnus instances identified by `<id>`, and this `<id>` must be the same for both configuration files regarding the same Cygnus instance.
 This is necessary if wanting to run several instances of Cygnus as a service in the same machine.
 E.g. running two different instances of Cygnus will require: